 Furthermore, ING Group has already early adopted in 2019 the Interest Rate Benchmark Reform (Phase 1) amendments to IAS 39 'Financial Instruments: Recognition and Measurement' and IFRS 7 'Financial Instruments: Disclosures'.
 These amendments have been adopted retrospectively to hedging relationships that existed at the start of 2019 or were designated thereafter.
 The amendments provide temporary relief from applying specific hedge accounting requirements to hedging relationships directly affected by IBOR reform.
 The amendments require certain additional disclosures and have no further impact.
-Reference is made to paragraph 1.7.4 'Derivatives and hedge accounting' of this note and to note 39 'Derivatives and hedge accounting' for more information on the adoption of these amendments.
+Refer to paragraph 1.7.4 of this note and to note 39 'Derivatives and hedge accounting' for more information on the adoption of these amendments.